anrcry/fire-contact/README.md

 ⌨ | 🧼 `➡` 🖱 `➡` 💪🏻 `➡` 🖱 `➡` 🛡 `➡` 🔥|🗄 `➡` ⏳ `➡` 📩

 👆🏻 The above emojis summarize the workflow.
 It starts with the user typing ⌨ a message.
 They intially try to check 🕵🏻‍♂️ & filter 🧼 any profanity from the message, while validating the name, email and the subject.
 After that it challenges 💪🏻 the user 👤 to solve the same.
-The user then submites the solved challenge, which gets verified 🛡 and at the end a document is written to the Cloud Firestore under the collections "messages" (by default).
-I deviced a plan to make the message idempotent (no recording/writting) more than once, by making the document id the "hash of the token" solved by the user.
+The user then submites the solved challenge, which gets verified 🛡 and at the end a document is written to the Cloud Firestore 🗄 under the collections "messages" (by default).
+I deviced a plan to make the message idempotent (no recording/writting more than once), by making the `document id` (which is basically a PRIMARY KEY in a RELATIONAL DATABASE) the "hash of the token" solved by the user.

 The following is the structure of the document written: